Optimization and Problem Solving of Pandora FMS

 • curve: To generate a matching curve using trigonometric functions.
 It is useful to use the interpolating work with different intervals, etc.

 • boolean: To generate random boolean data.
-This way, it is possible to use any name that contains the words: «random», «curve» and/or «boolean».
+That way, it is possible to use any name that contains the words: «random», «curve» and/or «boolean».
 For example:

 • random_1